 How to Identify Potential Nonprofit Donors Using Circles of Connection

-A common brainstorming exercise that nonprofit organizations use to identify possible individual donors is known as Circles of Connections.
+Circles of connection is a common brainstorming exercise that nonprofit organizations use to identify possible individual donors.
 This exercise is most effective if both staff and board members participate.
 Follow these steps:

 Identify the people who are closest to the organization — those within the inner circle.